 Secondly, the hot water is pumped from the boiler through the system to the radiators and hot water cylinder, resulting in a fast response and more economical running costs.
 The system boiler removes the need for a feed and expansion cistern.

 The major difference between a combi and any other type of boiler is that a combi eliminates the need to store hot water – so no hot water cylinder in the airing cupboard.
-It is both a high-efficiency water heater and central heating boiler, combined (hence the name) within one compact unit which usually sits in the kitchen or utility room, or sometimes in the airing cupboard.
-The space savings result from the fact there is no hot water storage cylinder, cold water storage cistern or other familiar components of a regular (conventional) heating system.
+It is both a high-efficiency water heater and central heating boiler combined, (hence the name) within one compact unit which usually sits in the kitchen or utility room, or sometimes in the airing cupboard.
+The space saving result from the fact there is no hot water storage cylinder, cold water storage cistern or other familiar components of a regular (conventional) heating system.

 *a thermostatically-controlled shower safeguards against sudden changes in water temperature.

 An example of a central heating and hot water system layout using a regular (conventional) boiler:

 If you are replacing an older model of boiler, the chances are that you will have a regular (conventional) boiler.
 A typical conventional system incorporates a boiler and extended controls, a feed and expansion cistern, and a hot water cylinder (usually in the airing cupboard), which is often fed by a cold water storage cistern located in the loft.

 Here are a few examples and guidelines to think about and help you identify the type of condensing boiler most likely suited to your needs:

 You want to use your loft space for a room conversion or other purpose

 You live in a flat or a bungalow (have very little or no roof space)

 Your mains water pressure is low